Jeffrey-Chen-Au/chat-system-architecture/docs/architecture.md

-# GChat — Multi-Tenant Internal Chat System Architecture
+# Live Chat — Multi-Tenant Internal Chat System Architecture

 ---

 ## 1. Purpose

-This document defines how the GChat system evolves from a **single Firebase project** into a **multi-tenant architecture**.
+This document defines how the live chat system evolves from a **single Firebase project** into a **multi-tenant architecture**.

 ### Focus